krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

-# Dynamic programming problem characteristics
+# Characteristics of dynamic programming problems

 In the previous section, we learned how dynamic programming solves the original problem by decomposing it into subproblems.
 In fact, subproblem decomposition is a general algorithmic approach, with different emphases in divide and conquer, dynamic programming, and backtracking.